Dismantling Structural Racism and Eurocentrism in Higher Education Institutions

 - Does the decolonization of knowledge and education need the university?

-- How is structural racism and eurocentrism reflected in your university?
+- How is structural racism and eurocentrism reflected in universities?
+What are the panelists experience?

 - Do you think including decolonizing knowledge into the academy can a have a lasting positive impact on education?
 Why (not)?